Death Valley '49ers: Hunt starts out

 The 107 wagons that would start the journey were scattered about the Salt Lake City area, and Hunt advised the wagon train should organize into seven divisions, each led by a captain, with Hunt in overall command.
 Each division would spend a day leading the rest of the group, breaking the road and preparing the way for the rest, then falling to the rear the next day; with seven divisions, each would lead the journey once a week.
 In addition, Hunt instructed the group to wait a few more days before departing, as cooler weather would prevail during the southern route's path through the desert.
 The group's constitution was drafted and accepted on September 30, 1849.

 The first several days of travel from their gathering point at Hobble Creek (near present-day Provo, Utah) went well at first.
 The southern route closely follows the present course of Interstate 15 to reach the Spanish Trail, which diverges from I-15 near present-day Parowan.
-On October 9, the group reached the Sevier River and continued but were delayed repeatedly for illness and tribunals.
+On October 9, the group reached the Sevier River and continued but were delayed repeatedly by illness and tribunals.

 Upon reaching the Beaver River on October 18, about 30 mi north of Parowan, Hunt tried a route along which he had never personally traveled.
 He had previously traveled up the Spanish Trail from California with Porter Rockwell, and Rockwell had left the trail west of where it intersected the I-15 corridor and taken a different route, presumably reducing the distance.
 Instead, Hunt led the party west down the Beaver River, to present day Minersville, Utah, where they camped for two nights to rest and prepare for a long stretch with no water.
 They then turned south and traveled 12 mi on October 21 and made a dry camp.
 Hunt assumed that he would come across Coal Creek (near present-day Cedar City), where the group could rest.
-However, Hunt continued southwest across the Escalante Desert without locating a water source; While the group waited, they ended up driving their stock back to the river for water.
+However, Hunt continued southwest across the Escalante Desert without locating a water source; while the group waited, they ended up driving their stock back to the river for water.
 Hunt ultimately failed to find water, nearly dying from thirst during the attempt, and the party ended up turning back.